Huang-Hau-Shuan/Orbital25/milestone2.md

   - Tasks consist of **steps** (`TaskStep`), and some steps have **playerSteps** (`PlayerStep[]`) while others are solely the instructions of what the system do: send email, unlock app, etc.
   - Each step is assigned to one of: `"main"`, `"unity"`, `"laptop"`
   - Different implementations for static steps (no player action required) from interactive ones
   - Tasks on unity are implemented in unity, here it sends the instructions to `setUnityPlayerNextSteps` and listens `playerCompletedUnitySteps` for completion.
-However, if the prequisite for the next task is already satified, it may skip this task.
+However, if the prequisite for the next task is already satisfied, it may skip this task.

 - Task Completion